Photos by Eric Hasman, Stadium Journey

 It was the home to clubs such as the Kenosha Comets of the All-American Professional Baseball League (1948-1951), the Kenosha Twins of the Midwest League (1984-92), the Kenosha Kroakers of the Northwoods League (1993-1999) and the Kenosha Mammoths of the Frontier League (2003).

-The ballpark underwent a major renovation in 2014 and minor updates afterward.
-The renovations included new seating (3,218 capacity), multi-level suites, field level table top full-service seats and the inclusion of kids and party areas to get ready for the first season of the Kenosha Kingfish of the Northwoods League.
+The ballpark underwent a major renovation in 2014, and minor updates have been made since then.
+The renovations included new seating (3,218 capacity), multi-level suites, field-level tabletop full-service seats, and the inclusion of kids and party areas to get the ballpark ready for the Kenosha Kingfish in the Northwoods League.

-The Bambino, a 43-foot-long by 13-foot-wide fishing boat long used as a commercial fishing boat, was installed in the left field corner and is used as a portion of the fence in left field.
-It was refurbished and is used for private parties of up to 25 people during all home games, complete with concessions, drink rails and stool seating.
+The Bambino, a 43-foot-long by 13-foot-wide former commercial fishing boat, was installed in the left field corner and is used as a portion of the fence.
+It was refurbished and is used for private parties of up to 25 people, complete with concessions, drink rails, and stool seating during all home games.

 Food & Beverage 5

 The beer selection is outstanding.
-Of course being in Wisconsin there is Miller, Leinenkugel, Sam Adams along with some other microbrews such as Lakefront and Bells products for $4.50 to $5.50.
+Of course, being in Wisconsin, there is Miller, Coors, and Pabst ($6).
+Imports and Craft beer are $7; they have Modelo, Corona, Leinenkugel, and Blue Moon, along with a local microbrew, Kingfish Beer.
+Seltzers are available with White Claw and Vizzy ($7).
+Topo Chico, Cayman Jack, Twisted teas, hard lemonade, and Arnold Palmer Spiked tea are available for $6.
 If you are lucky and the designated hitter from the opposing team strikes out, beverages are 2 for 1 for the rest of the inning.

 Atmosphere 4

 The official mascot is King Elvis who is a fish dressed in a white jumpsuit.
-He is found throughout the stadium and on the field; he delivers the baseballs prior to the game on a zip line from the Bambino to home plate.
+He is found throughout the stadium and on the field; he delivers the baseballs before the game on an ATV.

-The official team store is surprisingly large and houses a grand selection of swag from jerseys, shirts, and caps, best of all, they’re all reasonably priced.
-In addition, the original organ from the Kenosha Twins days is in the store – bonus, fans can play the organ.
+The official team store is decent-sized for the old stadium and houses a grand selection of swag from jerseys, shirts, and caps.
+Best of all, they’re all reasonably priced.

 The history of the park is on the outside of the stands on the first base side.
-They have blown up old newspaper articles, pictures, and events that took place at Simmons Field over the course of its history.
+They have blown up old newspaper articles, pictures, and events that took place at Simmons Field throughout its history.

 The staff is very friendly, welcoming, and helpful.
-If you have any questions they will answer it and if they don’t know, they will find out for you.
+If you have any questions, they will answer them and if they don’t know, they will find out for you.
 There are also postgame fireworks every Saturday night.

 Neighborhood 3

-The ballpark is located in a residential area with some commercial retail area, there is a shopping center adjacent to the ballpark.
+The ballpark is located in a residential area with some commercial retail areas; there is a shopping center adjacent to the ballpark.

 Fans 4

-The Kingfish have averaged about 2,200 to 2,500 a game since their inception.
-The fans have a good time, have an interest in the game, and enjoy the in-between inning activities such as toilet races and ribbon gymnastics routines.
-At the games, you’ll find some of the parents of the college kids, but these games are a place to hang out and spend some quality time with your family or significant other.
+The Kingfish have averaged about 2,000 to 2,500 a game since their inception.
+The fans have a good time, have an interest in the game, and enjoy the in-between inning activities such as t-shirt tosses, and toilet races (the Kingfish put 2 toilets on wheels and one person sits on the toilet and someone else pushes it.
+(It's kinda humorous.)
+At the games, you’ll find some of the parents of the players, however, I find that the Kingfish games are a place to hang out and spend some quality time with your family or significant other.

 Access 4